 In Middlesex County, there are more than 40 different mosquito species, with more than 63 species found in New Jersey.
 Fortunately, most mosquito species either do not prefer to feed on humans or do not occur in high enough numbers to cause a problem.
-Between 24 and 28 problematic species regularly occur throughout the county during the year.
+Between 24 and 28 problematic species occur commonly in the County during the year.